-Mike joined the predecessor to FlowStone Partners in 2017.
-He is responsible for product development, portfolio management, fundraising, transaction origination, due diligence, structuring, and closing of secondary and primary transactions.
+Mike Carrano is a Managing Director with FlowStone Partners.
+He is responsible for product development, portfolio management, fundraising, transaction origination, due diligence, structuring, and closing secondary and primary transactions.

 Mike has 17 years of secondary and direct private equity investment experience.
 Prior to joining FlowStone, he was a Managing Director at Landmark Partners.
 Mike was active in all facets of Landmark's secondary private equity activities including transaction origination, negotiation, due diligence, legal closing and capital raising.
-He had a leadership role in in investing over \$3.5 billion across various transaction types including portfolio acquisitions, fund recapitalizations, structured joint venture transactions and primary commitments.
+He had a leadership role in investing over \$3.5 billion across various transaction types including portfolio acquisitions, fund recapitalizations, structured joint venture transactions and primary commitments.
 Mike served on various fund advisory boards and committees for investment vehicles managed by Providence Equity Partners, Ridgemont Equity Partners, Primus Capital, Caltius Capital Management and Updata Partners, among others.

 Prior to Landmark, Mike was an Analyst at Conning Capital Partners, where he focused on direct investments in private companies in the healthcare and financial services sectors.
 He began his career as an Investment Analyst within GE Capital's Commercial Finance business unit.

 Mike graduated from the University of Connecticut and received his M.B.A. from the Tuck School of Business at Dartmouth.
 He holds the FINRA Series 7 and Series 63 licenses.

-Andreas Münderlein
+Andreas Münderlein Managing Director

-Managing Director
+Andreas Münderlein is a Managing Director with FlowStone Partners.
 Andreas joined FlowStone Partners in 2019.
-He is responsible for product development, fundraising, portfolio management, transaction origination, due diligence, structuring, and closing of secondary and primary transactions.
+He is responsible for portfolio management, transaction origination, due diligence, structuring, and closing secondary and primary transactions.

-Before joining FlowStone Partners, Andreas spent twelve years with Partners Group, a global private markets firm with ~\$80 billion of capital under management.
-As a Senior Vice President and Investment Manager in the firm's New York office and member of the Global Private Equity Secondary Investment Committee, Andreas contributed to the annual deployment of ~\$5.0 billion across private equity integrated strategies globally, with a focus on secondary transactions.
+Before joining FlowStone Partners, Andreas spent twelve years engaged in private equity secondary, primary, and co-investment transactions with Partners Group, a global private markets firm with over \$80 billion of capital under management.
+As investment manager in Partners Group's New York office and member of the Global Private Equity Secondaries Investment Committee, Andreas contributed to the annual deployment of over \$5.0 billion across private equity integrated strategies globally, with a focus on secondary transactions.
 His responsibilities included the sourcing of investment opportunities, due diligence, transaction structuring, negotiations, and commercial execution.
-He has closed over 25 transactions representing over \$4.1 billion of invested capital.
-Prior to Partners Group, Andreas worked at Smac Partners GmbH, a private equity secondary direct firm, and Siemens Venture Capital in Munich, Germany.
+He has closed over 25 transactions representing over \$4.0 billion of invested capital.
+Prior to Partners Group, Andreas worked at smac Partners GmbH, a private equity secondary direct firm, and Siemens Venture Capital in Munich, Germany.

 Andreas earned his Master's Degree in Economics from the Ludwig-Maximilian University in Munich, Germany.
+He holds the FINRA Series 7 and Series 63 licenses.